What is acupuncture?

 What conditions are treated with acupuncture?

 Although acupuncture is not a “cure-all” treatment, it is very effective in treating several diseases and conditions.
-Acupuncture is most effective at treating chronic pain, such as headaches, menstrual cramps and low back, neck or muscle pain.
+Acupuncture is most effective at treating chronic (long-term) pain, such as headaches, menstrual cramps, and low back, neck, or muscle pain.
 It can also be used to treat osteoarthritis, facial pain, spastic colon, and repetitive strain conditions.
 Acupuncture also can improve the functioning of the immune system (the body’s defense system against diseases).

 For certain conditions, such as cancer, acupuncture should be performed in combination with other treatments.